Direct methanol fuel cell: Cross-over current

 Methanol on the anodic side is usually in a weak solution (from 1M to 3M), because methanol in high concentrations has the tendency to diffuse through the membrane to the cathode, where its concentration is about zero because it is rapidly consumed by oxygen.
 Low concentrations help in reducing the cross-over, but also limit the maximum attainable current.

 The practical realization is usually that a solution loop enters the anode, exits, is refilled with methanol, and returns to the anode again.
 Alternatively, fuel cells with optimized structures can be directly fed with high concentration methanol solutions or even pure methanol.

 Water drag

 The water in the anodic loop is lost because of the anodic reaction, but mostly because of the associated water drag: every proton formed at the anode drags a number of water molecules to the cathode.
-Depending on temperature and membrane type, this number can be between 2 and 6.
+Depending on the temperature and membrane type, this number can be between 2 and 6.